 According to IATA’s estimates, the airport will handle 102 million passengers, 8.9 million tonnes (Mt) of cargo, and 607,000 aircraft movements annually by 2030.

-To meet the growing demand, HKIA operator Airport Authority Hong Kong (AAHK) has come up with the Master Plan 2030, which outlined the future development plans of the airport.
+To meet growing demand, HKIA operator Airport Authority Hong Kong (AAHK) came up with the Master Plan 2030, which outlined the future development plans for the airport.

 Of the two options proposed in the plan, Option-2 was finalised through a public consultation.
 It envisages the airport’s expansion into a three-runway system (3RS) from the existing two-runway system (2RS), receiving government approval in March 2015.

-The expansion, which will allow the airport to handle an additional 30 million passengers a year, is considered crucial for establishing the airport as an international and regional aviation hub.
-It will also encourage economic growth in the region by creating employment opportunities.
+The expansion will allow the airport to handle an additional 30 million passengers a year.
+It is considered crucial for establishing the airport as an international and regional aviation hub and will encourage economic growth in the region by creating employment opportunities.
 The expanded terminal one started operations in November 2019.

 3RS project details

 The project is being executed in three phases.
-Phase 1, which took two years, included environmental impact assessment (EIA) studies, associated design details and funding options.
+Phase 1 took two years, including environmental impact assessment (EIA) studies, associated design details, and funding options.

-Phase 2, which will take one year, includes environmental permit, financial arrangement and other statutory process requirements.
+Phase 2 included environmental permits, financial arrangements, and other statutory process requirements.

-Phase 3 is the actual implementation period, which will oversee detailed designs of the project, land reclamation and construction of related facilities.
-The phase will take eight years to complete.
+Phase 3 is the implementation period, which involves the detailed design of the project, land reclamation, and construction of related facilities.

 Infrastructure developments under the 3RS project